morganjeanna/cse15l-lab-reports/index.md

 1. First, you need to look up your course-specific CSE 15L account.
 Go to the following link and log-in with your username and PID. https://sdacs.ucsd.edu/~icc/index.php.
 2. Once logged in, your CSE15L account should start with "cs15lsp23" followed by 2 unique characters. ![Image](Screen Shot 2023-04-07 at 9.19.51 AM.png)
 3. Once your screen looks like this, follow the link on-screen to reset your password for this account.
 Wait a couple minutes after resetting before continuing to the next step.
 4. Open up a terminal in VScode.
+Enter the following command into the terminal: `$ ssh cs15lsp23zz@ieng6.ucsd.edu`.
+Replace the "zz" with the two letters in your course-specific account.
+For example, my account is cs15lsp23aw, so I would enter `$ ssh cs15lsp23aw@ieng6.ucsd.edu`into the terminal.
+5. After entering the command into the terminal, enter the newly-created password when prompted.
+The terminal should look like this.

 ## Step 3 - Trying Some Commands